annaturupi/Assignments-2018/Lab05.md

 "POST /signup HTTP/1.1" 409 0
 ```

 Now that the web app is working in your computer commit the changes.
-Deploy the new version to your EBS environment and test that it works correctly.
+Deploy the new version to your EB environment and test that it works correctly.

-#### Questions
 **Q51: Has everything gone alright?** Add your answers to the `README.md` file in the responses repository.

 <a name="Tasks52" />